Async and Await

 Many operations we ask the computer to do can take a while to finish.
 For example, if you used a video editor to create a video of a family celebration, exporting it could take anywhere from minutes to hours.
 Similarly, downloading a video shared by someone in your family might take a long time.
 It would be nice if we could do something else while we are waiting for those long-running processes to complete.

 The video export will use as much CPU and GPU power as it can.
-If you only had one CPU core, and your operating system never paused that export until it completed, you could not do anything else on your computer while it was running.
+If you only had one CPU core, and your operating system never paused that export until it completed, you couldn’t do anything else on your computer while it was running.
 That would be a pretty frustrating experience, though.
 Instead, your computer’s operating system can—and does!—invisibly interrupt the export often enough to let you get other work done along the way.

 The file download is different.
 It does not take up very much CPU time.
 Instead, the CPU needs to wait on data to arrive from the network.
 While you can start reading the data once some of it is present, it might take a while for the rest to show up.
 Even once the data is all present, a video can be quite large, so it might take some time to load it all.
-Maybe it only takes a second or two—but that is a very long time for a modern processor, which can do billions of operations every second.
+Maybe it only takes a second or two—but that’s a very long time for a modern processor, which can do billions of operations every second.
 It would be nice to be able to put the CPU to use for other work while waiting for the network call to finish—so, again, your operating system will invisibly interrupt your program so other things can happen while the network operation is still ongoing.

 In both of these examples, the operating system’s invisible interrupts provide a form of concurrency.
 That concurrency only happens at the level of a whole program, though: the operating system interrupts one program to let other programs get work done.
-In many cases, since we understand our programs at a much more granular level than the operating system does, we can spot lots of opportunities for concurrency that the operating system cannot see.
+In many cases, because we understand our programs at a much more granular level than the operating system does, we can spot lots of opportunities for concurrency that the operating system cannot see.

-For example, if we are building a tool to manage file downloads, we should be able to write our program in such a way that starting one download does not lock up the UI, and users should be able to start multiple downloads at the same time.
+For example, if we’re building a tool to manage file downloads, we should be able to write our program in such a way that starting one download does not lock up the UI, and users should be able to start multiple downloads at the same time.
 Many operating system APIs for interacting with the network are blocking, though.
 That is, these APIs block the program’s progress until the data that they are processing is completely ready.

 Note: This is how most function calls work, if you think about it!
 However, we normally reserve the term “blocking” for function calls which interact with files, the network, or other resources on the computer, because those are the places where an individual program would benefit from the operation being non-blocking.

 We could avoid blocking our main thread by spawning a dedicated thread to download each file.
 However, we would eventually find that the overhead of those threads was a problem.
 It would also be nicer if the call were not blocking in the first place.
 Last but not least, it would be better if we could write in the same direct style we use in blocking code.
-Something like this:
+Something similar to this:

 let data = fetch_data_from(url).await;